How to Use Shopify Risk Scores to Stop Fraudulent Orders

 4. Create New Rule to Look for Risky Orders

 Now that you've made sure your integrations and rules aren't going to pull or send any orders in the review folder, it's time to create the rule that will move orders into this folder.

 Shopify uses a percentage scale between 0 and 1 to indicate how likely an order is fraud.
 The closer the number is to 1, the more likely the order is fraudulent.
 Most merchants choose to set their threshold at 0.5 or greater.

 You are ultimately responsible for reviewing the orders in your store and preventing fraudulent orders from being fulfilled.
 Shopify's general guidance is to review orders with a risk level greater than 0.5.
 You may want to adjust this level in your rules as you see how their scoring system works.

-In your Rule Builder, create a new rule for the Order is Imported event and click Continue.
+In the Rule Builder, create a new rule for the Order Rule rule type:

-The condition will be the Shopify risk score threshold that you want to set.
-If you want to use .5 or higher, your condition will say
+The filter will be the Shopify risk score threshold that you want to set.
+If you want to use .5 or higher, your filter will say

 Select the Change Folder action, and choose the review folder you created earlier.

-Feel free to add other conditions if you have any other special circumstances (such as if the order total is over a certain price point).
+You can add other filters if you have any other special circumstances (such as if the order total is over a certain price point).

 You may also want to add additional actions such as tagging the order red and sending the admin an email notification about the order.